Skip to content

 I think we'll go for Tags syntax here, it seems more appropriate given there isn't really a pair of values.
 Thanks for the feedback.

-@dphfox dphfox added status: approved Enhancements/changes that will be made and removed status: needs design Good idea but needs design work labels Aug 22, 2023
+@dphfox dphfox added ready to work on Enhancements/changes ready to be made and removed not ready - design wanted Good idea but needs design work labels Aug 22, 2023

 @Dionysusnu